 - You have associated email@example.com to an existing Google consumer account (probably as an alternate contact email); or

 - You have a standalone Google consumer account (example) firstname.lastname@example.org (if you did not need a Gmail account, it is possible you associated the service with your lab email address).

-For situations like the example with Google Picasa, Google prompts you to change the association to a different email address and still accomplishes the transition of your lbl account to the new environment.
+For certain situations, Google prompts you to change the association to a different email address and still accomplishes the transition of your lbl account to the new environment.
 If you have a a Google Voice or Analytics account, the transition just fails and nothing changes for you.
 These one-off situations have to be dealt with before we try again.

 In the meantime, the easiest way to track this down is to go to the Google accounts management page (https://google.com/accounts/) and see if you can log in as email@example.com